iron-software/IronPdf.Examples/how-to/razor-to-pdf-blazor-server/README.md

 }
 ```

-### Add a Razor Component
+### Develop a Razor Component

-Convert Razor components to PDFs using the `RenderRazorComponentToPdf` method available in the **ChromePdfRenderer** class.
-This method returns a **PdfDocument** instance, permitting further adjustments or exporting it directly.
+To process the conversion of a Razor component into a PDF file, use the `RenderRazorComponentToPdf` method available through the **ChromePdfRenderer** class.
+This approach returns a **PdfDocument** object that you can either directly export or manipulate further.
+For instance, the PDF can be enhanced by adding bookmarks, annotations, or even watermarks, and more?

-These returned documents can be further tailored, including conversion to [PDF/A](https://ironpdf.com/how-to/pdfa/) or [PDF/UA](https://ironpdf.com/how-to/pdfua/) standards, merging, splitting, rotating pages, adding [annotations](https://ironpdf.com/how-to/annotations/) or [bookmarks](https://ironpdf.com/how-to/bookmarks/), and stamping [custom watermarks](https://ironpdf.com/tutorials/csharp-edit-pdf-complete-tutorial/#add-a-watermark-to-a-pdf).

-Define a Razor component named **Person**, implementing the following code:
+Construct a Razor component called **Person** and implement the PDF rendering functionality as follows:

 ```cs
 @page "/Person"
 @using BlazorSample.Data;